authorgambel/DiaKEM_G7/README.md

-# Pre-patched Dexcom G7 App
+# Pre-patched Dexcom G7 App: GAMBEL G7
 ## This patch is NOT the 'BYODA patch' and should not be confused with it, as this patch is a standalone and more minimalistic approach.

 ## Dexcom G7 v1.4.3906